vitaut/modules/README.md

 # Simple C++20 module support for CMake

 Provides the `add_module_library` CMake function that is a wrapper around `add_library` with additional rules to generate `.pcm` files.
-Currently supports clang 15+ and can fallback to a non-modular library for compatibility.
+Currently supports clang 15+ and gcc 12+ and can fallback to a non-modular library for compatibility.

 ## Usage